-4. Panel Representativeness
+4. PANEL REPRESENTATIVENESS

-The representativeness of our panel of respondents depends on a number of factors including the composition of: (i) the sample of CCS respondents who reported having access to the internet and email and who are willing to participate in our survey; (ii) the sample of invited and interested CCS respondents who actually chose to enter our panel by completing their first SCE survey; and (iii) the sample of SCE participants who continue to participate in our panel after entry.
+The representativeness of our panel of respondents depends on a number of factors, including the composition of: (1) the sample of CCS respondents who report having access to the internet and email and who are willing to participate in our survey; (2) the sample of invited and interested CCS respondents who actually choose to enter our panel by completing their first SCE survey; and (3) the sample of SCE participants who continue to participate in our panel after entry.

-As discussed earlier, the CCS target population is the U.S. population of household heads, defined as the person who owns, is buying or rents the home.
-As shown in Table A1 of Appendix A, average characteristics of household heads who participated in the CCS during October 2013-September 2015 are largely comparable to those in the 2013 and 2014 American Community Surveys (ACS).
-The main difference in sample composition between the CCS and ACS concerns the age distribution, with younger (older) household heads being somewhat underrepresented (overrepresented) in the CCS -- a common feature of mail surveys.
+As discussed earlier, the CCS target population is the U.S. population of household heads, with household head defined as the person who owns, is buying, or rents the home.
+As shown in the table in Appendix A, average characteristics of household heads who participated in the CCS during the period from October 2013 to September 2015 are largely comparable to those in the 2013 and 2014 American Community Surveys.
+The main difference in sample composition between the CCS and ACS concerns the age distribution, with younger household heads being somewhat underrepresented in the CCS and older household heads being overrepresented-a common feature of mail surveys.